soconne339/soconne338-project2/README.md

 Because the game is based on the random choice of the computer then the game is based solely on luck.

+Why not have a go to see if you can beat the computer [Live Deployment](https://soconne339.github.io/soconne338-project2/)

 ## Responsive Design

 The game works on all platforms and is fully responsive.